k-ryanhunt/09-ReadMe-Generator/exampleREADME.md

-# Example Project Title
+# This is My Example README
 ​
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ​
 ## Description
-This is designed to show you how this README was generated using my application.
-It is for example purposes only.
+An example of what your project is about will go here.
 ​
 ​
 ## Table of Contents
-Installations
+1. Installations
-Usages
+2. Usages
-Licenses
+3. Contributors
 ​
 ​
 ## Installations
-Inquirer NPM was used to create this README generator ​
+example NPM is needed
 ​
+​
 ## Usages
-Here, we should explain that you would use "node index.js" to run the application in your terminal ​
+example.js
+​
 ​
 ## Licenses